2008

 Populating the repository is only good if you can get your internal systems to

 utilize the repo.
-This is where the generate commands come into play.
-The
+This is where the generate

-generate index command does exactly what a gem generate_index does, but it
+command does exactly what a gem generate_index

 uses your repository as the base.